AsteriskAmpersand/Ice-Stable/README.md

   - Amp State duration increased to 80 seconds (up from 45).
 - Power Axe:
   - Duration increased to 80 seconds (up from 45).
-- "Sword: Hop":
+- "Sword: Step" (AKA Hop):
-  - All sword hops can now be cancelled into a roll, just like forward hop.
+  - Can now be cancelled into a roll (was previously only possible for forward steps).
-  - Reduced endlag on sword hops.
+  - Reduced recovery animation.
-  - Forward: Hop distance increased to 2.45m (up from 1.8m).
+  - Forward Step: Distance increased to 2.45m (up from 1.8m).
-  - Left: Hop distance increased to 2.5m (up from 1.7m).
+  - Left Sidestep: Distance increased to 2.5m (up from 1.7m).
-  - Right: Hop distance increased to 2.5m (up from 2.0m).
+  - Right Sidestep: Distance increased to 2.5m (up from 2.0m).
-  - Backward: Hop distance increased to 2.35m (up from 1.7m).
+  - Backstep: Distance increased to 2.35m (up from 1.7m).
-  - > Sword hops in vanilla have a significant issue with spacing, as the limited distance combined with the low iframes make it difficult or in many cases impossible to iframe or out space attacks without investing in evasion skills.
-These changes aim to improve the overall survivability and mobility of sword mode.
-Also fixes an odd discrepancy in vanilla where the left hop is significantly shorter than the right hop.
+  - > Sword Steps in vanilla have a significant issue with spacing, as the limited distance combined with the low i-frames make it difficult or in many cases impossible to i-frame or out distance attacks without investing in evasion skills.
+These changes aim to improve the overall survivability and mobility of Sword Mode.
+Also fixes an odd discrepancy where Left Sidestep is significantly shorter than Right Sidestep.
 - Special Claw Shot:
   - MV increased to 8+61 (up from 7+55).
   - Element Modifier increased to 1.2x (up from 1.0x).